-Josela Lopez, Field Content Specialist in Honduras, interviewed Melissa Franco, a doctor in charge of kids’ health at OneChild Hope Centers throughout the country, to learn more about how she helps kids there.
+Josela Lopez, Field Communications Specialist in Honduras, interviewed Melissa Franco, a doctor in charge of kids’ health at OneChild Hope Centers throughout the country, to learn more about how she helps answer the call to poverty by supporting kids there.

 Dr. Melissa Franco oversees all medical care for children in OneChild’s program in Honduras.
 Dr. Franco has been practicing medicine for 10 years and is passionate about serving and helping others.
 Five years ago, a OneChild Hope Center was in front of Dr. Franco’s mother´s house.
 Dr. Franco watched the kids coming in and out of the center and thought that it would be wonderful to be able to help them.
 Recently, she started to manage the medical areas for OneChild in Honduras.
 Dr. Franco is thrilled to be helping the kids and says, “This was God is in His big mercy that gave me the opportunity.”

 Q: What are some health challenges that our kids face?

 A: Most have low weight, and a few of them have malnutrition.
 The most common illnesses among our kids are colds, sore throats, and asthma.

 Q: How many kids do you check per year?

 A: We check more than 4,500 kids every six months.
 Some are checked much more often because of their conditions.